opensearch-project/project-website/_posts/2024-05-16-Top-3-Scenarios-Where-Managing-Multiple-Clusters-with-One-OpenSearch-Dashboards-is-a-Life-Saver.md

 <img src="/assets/media/blog-images/2024-05-16-top3-scenarios-where-managing-multiple-clusters-with-one-opensearch-dashboards-is-a-life-saver/maps_1.png"/>

-Also, the referenced data sources from the current map layers are indicated by clicking on the icon on the top navigation bar.
+Additionally, the referenced data sources from the current map layers are indicated by clicking on the icon on the top navigation bar.

 <img src="/assets/media/blog-images/2024-05-16-top3-scenarios-where-managing-multiple-clusters-with-one-opensearch-dashboards-is-a-life-saver/maps_2.png"/>